simonsimme/virtual-pet-assistant01/README.md

 - Run main.exe in the dist folder
 ## LLM Usage
 - the mic is always on, the speech recognition is listening for you to say "Hey" + (name of your pet), the command line will print out what the recognition heard
 - The LLM uses local computing capabilities, so the response time will vary depending on your computer.
 For older computers, response time can be up to 5 minutes.
 If you have too low memory for mistral its possible to change what LLM model is being used, but not recommended.
+It's changeable in the ollama.py script.
+- It's also possible to chat with the LLM by clicking on the keyboard button.
 ---

 ## 🎮 Game Introduction